pietro-nardelli/CryptoComparator/README.md

 The project is developed by [Pietro Manganelli Conforti](manganelliconforti.1754825@studenti.uniroma1.it), [Matteo Emanuele](emanuele.1912588@studenti.uniroma1.it) and [Pietro Nardelli](pietro.nardelli@outlook.com).

-The data visualization tool is accessible from this [link](https://pietro-nardelli.github.io/CryptoComparator/).
+The data visualization tool is accessible from this [link](https://pietro-nardelli.github.io/CryptoComparator/) (PC version only).

 The supplemental material can be found [here](https://pietro-nardelli.github.io/CryptoComparator/Supplemental%20material.pdf).